 I am currently module leader for the third-year undergraduate module, 'Contemporary Literature', having taught it many times previously in previous roles at Brookes, including as a Lecturer in Twentieth and Twenty-First Century Literature from 2016 to 2018.
 This module defines contemporary writing as that which has been published within the past ten years.
 As a result, the texts and topics on it change slightly every year, always making it an exciting module to teach.

-As mentioned above, I have worked at Brookes previously in more teaching-focused roles, and have also taught extensively on contemporary literature, critical theory, study skills and many other topics at London South Bank University, Bucks New University, and Royal Holloway, University of London, where I completed my PhD in 2014.
+I have worked at Oxford Brookes previously in more teaching-focused roles, and have also taught extensively on contemporary literature, critical theory, study skills and many other topics at London South Bank University, Bucks New University, and Royal Holloway, University of London, where I completed my PhD in 2014.

 I am an Associate Editor at the Journal of Postcolonial Writing (Routledge).

 Dinah Roe received her BA from Vassar College.
-Funded by the Overseas Research Scholarship award, she received her PhD. in English Literature from University College London in 2004 for a thesis on Christina Rossetti's devotional work.
-She specialises in nineteenth-century literature, but has taught across a variety of periods, including the eighteenth century, the Romantic period, Modernism, as well as contemporary literature.
+Funded by the Overseas Research Scholarship award, she received her PhD in English Literature from University College London in 2004 for a thesis on Christina Rossetti's devotional work.
+She specialises in 19th-century literature, but has taught across a variety of periods, including the 18th century, the Romantic period, Modernism, as well as contemporary literature.

 Areas of expertise